DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

  - The main qualities are: <i> novelty, functionality, creativity, and over-all impact. </i>

 - <b> GRAPH THEORY </b>
 - Graph
  - Graphs are discrete structures consisting of vertices and edges that connect these vertices.
  - A graph G = (V, E) consists of V, a nonempty set of vertices (or nodes) and E, a set of edges.
  - Each edge has etiher one or two vertices associated with it, called its endpoints.
   - Samples of a Graph
    - [logo] : https://github.com/DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/blob/master/Graph.JPG
    - [logo] : https://github.com/DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/blob/master/Not%20this%20graph.JPG

 - <b> HANDSHAKING THEOREM </b>
  - Let G = (V, E) be an undirected graph with e edges.
 Then
       > 2e = ∑(v)

  - Example: How many edges are there in a graph with 10 vertices each of degree six?
-     > 2e = ∑deg(v)
+     > 2e = ∑deg(v) </br>
-     > 2e = 6 x 10
+     > 2e = 6 x 10 </br>
-     > 2e = 60
+     > 2e = 60 </br>
      > <b> e = 30 edges </b>

 - <b> COMPLETE GRAPH </b>
  - A complete graph on n vertices, denoted by Kn, is the simple graph that contains exactly one edge between each pair of distinct vertices.
 - <b> CYCLES </b>
  - The cycle Cn, n > = 3, consists of n vertices and edges.
 - <b> WHEELS </b>
  - We obtain the wheel Wn when we add an additional vertex to the cycle en, for n >= 3, and connect this new vertex to each of the vertices in Cn, by new edges.

 - <b> SUBGRAPH </b>
  - A subgraph of a graph G = (V, E) is a graph H = (W, F), where W ⊆ V and F ⊆ E.
  - A subgraph H of G is a proper subgraph of G if H is not equal to G.
 - <b> UNION </b>
  - The union of two simple graphs G1 = (V1, E1) and G2 = (V2, E2) is the simple graph with vertex set V1 U V2 and edge set E1 U E2.
 - <b> PATH </b>
  - a sequence of edges that begins at a vertex of a graph and travels from vertex to vertex along edges of the graph

 - <b> EULER CIRCUIT AND PATHS </b>
  - <i> Euler Circuit </i> in a graph G is a simple circuit ocntaining every edge of G. An </i> Euler Path </i> in G is a simple path containing every edge of G.
  - Do not traverse the bridge twice!
  - It can only be a CIRCUIT if it goes back to the starting point.
   - When there are EVEN number of NODES, you can simply come back.
-   - THat is why mobile phones nowadays have a BACK button.
+   - That is why mobile phones nowadays have a BACK button.
 It is an EULER CIRCUIT DESIGN.

 - <b> EULER CIRCUIT </b>
   - a graph with all vertices/nodes having even degrees (connected edge)
   - pass all edges/bridges once only

 - <b> EULER PATH </b>
   - graph with exact two (2) vertices/nodes with odd degrees (connected edge)

-- <b>
+- <b> HAMILTON PATHS AND CIRCUITS </b>
+ - pass all the vertices/nodes (islands) exactly once
+ - goes back to the starting point

+*NOTE: If the graph is a CIRCUIT, it is AUTOMATICALLY a PATH.
+But a graph being a PATH does not always end up being a CIRCUIT.*
+*If it is a PENDANT, it CANNOT be a CIRCUIT.